Photo Retouching: Free Photoshop Tutorial

 • Hit Return (Mac) or Enter (Windows) to close the brush picker.

-5. This tool automatically figures out what to put into the retouched area.
+4. This tool figures out what to put into the retouched area, so there’s no need to tell it what we want to sample (copy).
 Drag over the light area so it’s covered completely in the dark highlight.
 After you’ve covered the entire area you want to fix, release and you’ll see the result, which should look pretty good!

 Content-Aware Fill